-Dupont Cirlce is known for its marble fountain at the confluence of Connecticut, New Hampshire and Massachusetts avenues NW.
+Dupont Circle is known for its marble fountain at the confluence of Connecticut, New Hampshire and Massachusetts avenues NW.
 The fountain was an expression of the City Beautiful movement that had gripped Washington in the wake of the McMillan Plan in 1902.
 Today, Dupont Circle is one of the most popular neighborhoods in DC.
 The neighborhood has wonderful hotels in a variety of styles, good restaurants, and it is filled with beautiful houses and embassies.

 In the past, Dupont Circle was known as a gay neighborhood and a refuge from hate and discrimination based on sexual orientation.
 But as DC's LGBTQ community have come and gone, it was this process that led to all different types of people arriving to Dupont Circle.

-Today, Dupont Circle is very diverse and eclectic.
-The majority of its residents are young college-educated professionals in their 20's or 30's.
+Today, Dupont Circle is very diverse and vibrant.
+The majority of its residents are college-educated professionals in their 20's or 30's.
 You will also find a large number of interns and international employees from the nearby embassies, federal agencies, and the World Bank.
 Although young families can be found in the neighborhood, most residents tend to be single or young couples without children.

 Average rent for a studio apartment: $2000 and up.